knadh/listmonk/docs/docs/content/apis/import.md

 #### GET /api/import/subscribers

-Retrieve the status of an import.
+Retrieve the status of an ongoing import.

 ##### Example Request